2023 Alberta Income Tax Calculator

 b.
 Non-residents or Expatriates

-For non-residents or expatriates looking to send a tax return, the process varies.
-If you’re a non-resident of Canada, or if you’re reporting Canadian-source income, then your tax return submissions go to the International and Ottawa Tax Services Office.
-Use the following address:
+For people who do not live in Canada and want to send a tax return, the steps are different.
+If you are not a resident of Canada or if you have income from Canada, you need to send your tax return to the International and Ottawa Tax Services Office.
+Use this address:

 International and Ottawa Tax Services Office